Skip to main content

 This area has the highest plant biodiversity in Canada and is renowned for its hidden waterfalls, caves, rare orchids and wind currents that allow raptors to glide effortlessly on its currents for hours at a time.

 Ontario is an Iroquoian word meaning “land of shining waters” and Niagara means “thundering waters”.
+The Iroquois is a popular name for the First Nations group that called themselves the Haudenosaunee, which means “the people of the longhouse”.

-I have found the best most accessible hiking along the Niagara Escarpment is at the two ends of the Bruce Trail along the Niagara River Gorge and Short Hill Provincial Park to the south and the Bruce Peninsula to the north.
+I have found the most accessible hiking along the Niagara Escarpment is at the two ends of the Bruce Trail along the Niagara River Gorge and Short Hill Provincial Park to the south and the Bruce Peninsula to the north.

 The Natural Wonders of the Niagara Escarpment